Daoranger/Club-Hub/README.md

    npm start
    ```

    After running the command, your browser should automatically open the Club Hub application.
 You should see home page of Club Hub.
+If not, open your browser and navigate to http://localhost:3000.

    If it is your first time running the application, you will need to sign up for an account.
 Then log in with your account credentials.